-With the terms for SAFE notes clear, let us now talk about the kinds of notes that are there based on these terms.
+With the terms for SAFEs clear, let us now talk about the kinds of agreements that are there based on these terms.
 Since there are only two negotiating points of SAFEs, there are just a few types.
 These include:

-- cap, no discount – The SAFE notes have only a valuation cap and no discount.
-Get the version of the SAFE note here.
+- cap, no discount – The SAFEs have only a valuation cap and no discount.

-- no cap, discount – The SAFE notes do not have a cap, but have a discount on the future price of the share when the note converts.
-Get the version of this SAFE note here.
+- no cap, discount – The SAFEs do not have a cap, but have a discount on the future price of the share when the agreement converts.

-- cap and discount – There are SAFE notes where they have both a valuation cap and a discount.
-Get the version of this SAFE note here.
+- cap and discount – There are SAFEs where they have both a valuation cap and a discount.

-- MFN (most favored nation), no cap, no discount – There is also a kind of SAFE note where there is a MFN, but no discount or valuation cap.
-Get this version of the SAFE note here.
+- MFN (most favored nation), no cap, no discount – There is also a kind of SAFE where there is a MFN, but no discount or valuation cap.

-From the above you now know what a SAFE note is and all the terms of a SAFE note.
-With this said, let us now understand how SAFE notes work.
-SAFE notes permit an investor to issue shares in a future priced round.
+From the above you now know what a SAFE is and all the terms of a SAFE.
+With this said, let us now understand how SAFEs work.
+SAFEs permit an investor to issue shares in a future priced round.
 This means that there is no specific share price determined at the time the funding is raised.
-So, with this, the investor would be able to convert the amount invested into equity through the SAFE note once a pre-agreed trigger event occurs.
+So, with this, the investor would be able to convert the amount invested into equity through the SAFE once a pre-agreed trigger event occurs.

 This pre-agreed trigger event is normally the next priced equity round by the company, ie. the next funding round.
 The advantage of this is that you can defer the valuation of your company to a later date.
 The number of shares that the investor receives would be based on the amount they paid upfront and the share price of the priced equity round or liquidation event.